-1.1 Justification of the Stalemate rule 2

-2.1 2.2 2.3 Pieces in Losing Chess 6 8

-2.4 2.5 ginning of the game 9 11

-۷.5 examined 12

-2.6 The XBoard protocol Version 2 (excluding features that I did not implement).
-Most commands are presented in Appendix E. For further explanations read [16, XBoard Chess

-Engine Communication Protocol] 14

-3.1 Two opening move sequences leading to the same result $$ 34

-4.1 4.2 Method timings 37

-4.3 result are written as: games won by the program in the first program - games won by the second program - draw Comparison of the number of nodes examined by the MinMax 40

-algorithm (MM) and the Alpha-Beta pruning algorithm (AB) 40

-4.4 in typical Suicide Chess situations 42 43

-4.5 Time (in centiseconds) to generate a move.
-Comparison of Alpha-Beta pruning (AB), Move Ordering (MO), and Prin- 40

-cipal Variation First Search (PV) 44

-4.6 Efficiency in problem solving.
-The problems are available in 45

-4.7 FEN notation in Appendix F 45

-1.1 and Sjeng or KKF 46

-4.8 A 200 games 10 seconds per game match between my Suicide

-Chess program $djib's \; SuShi, \; Kamikaze \; Version \; and \; Sjeng \; \; . \; \; .$ 47

-A.1 Relevance of game statistics 54
+1.1 Justification of the Stalemate rule 2 2.1 Pieces in Losing Chess 6 2.2 Representing a board with a 8 array 8 2.3 Bitboard representing the position of white pawns in the be- ginning of the game.
+9 2.4 The MinMax algorithm 11 2.5 The Alpha-Beta pruning algorithm: dotted nodes will not be examined 12 2.6 The XBoard protocol Version 2 (excluding features that I did not implement).
+Most commands are presented in Ap- pendix E. For further explanations read [16, XBoard Chess 14 Engine Communication Protocol] 14 3.1 Two opening move sequences leading to the same result $\ . \ .$ 34 4.1 Method timings 37 4.2 Result of matches of different version of my program.
+The result are written as: games won by the program in the first program - games won by the second program - draw \ldots .
+40 4.3 Comparison of the number of nodes examined by the MinMax algorithm (MM) and the Alpha-Beta pruning algorithm (AB) in typical Suicide Chess situations 42 4.4 Some test positions 43 4.5 Time (in centiseconds) to generate a move.
+Comparison of Alpha-Beta pruning (AB), Move Ordering (MO), and Prin- 4.4 16 $Cipal Variation First Search (PV) \dots Cipal variation First Search (PV) \dots Cipal variation for the problem of th$ 44 4.0 Efficiency in problem solving.
+The problems are available in EEN notation in Appendix E 45 47 Result of matches between different versions of my program 40 1.1 and Sieng or KKF 46 4.8 A 200 games 10 seconds per game match between my Suicide Chess program djib's SuShi, Kamikaze Version and Sjeng 47 A.1 Relevance of game statistics 54 -